 Your peers will no longer be your peers – and you’ll have to start again and find your place in a new team.

-You might miss your specialism – as a manager you’re likely to become more of a generalist – especially if you’re managing a large team.
+Will you miss your specialism?
+As a manager you’re likely to become more of a generalist – especially if you’re managing a large team.
 You might start to feel deskilled.

 You won’t be able to blame management any more because you’ll be one of them!
 Your role in office politics will change.